-- We obtained and inspected agreements related to the Athletic Department's participation in revenues from royalties, licensing, advertisements and sponsorships during the reporting period. - We compared and agreed the related revenues to the Athletic Department's general ledger and/or the Statement and recalculated totals.
+- We obtained and inspected agreements related to the Athletic Department's participation in revenues from royalties, licensing, advertisements and sponsorships during the reporting period for relevant terms and conditions. - We compared and agreed the related revenues to the Athletic Department's general ledger and/or the Statement and recalculated totals.